 If you are concerned about unauthorised development or works to protected trees, or if you think a planning condition is not being complied with, you can find information below.

 Enforcement action is discretionary and local planning authorities should act proportionately in responding to suspected breaches of planning control.

 First, check to see if any permission exists for the development you wish to report.
-You can do this on our website using our Search for a Planning Application page.
-For us to be able to fully investigate your concerns, we require as much information as possible from you.
+You can do this on our website using the button below.

 Have you checked if planning permission is required for the work taking place?

 Is the issue regarding any of the following?

 If so, these are civil matters so please contact Citizens' Advice or seek legal advice.
-The council is not a responsible authority for these matters.
+The Council is not a responsible authority for these matters.

 All complaints made by private individuals or companies are kept confidential, your name will not be disclosed without your knowledge and agreement, unless we are legally required to do so.